SarmithaVD/Chatbot/README.md

    - Upload a document to analyze its content.
 3. **Chat Interaction:**
    - Enter queries to retrieve specific information or summaries from the document.
-4. **View and Manage Chats:**
-   - Save chat history and delete sessions as needed.

 ---